Nano (NANO) Reaches One Day Trading Volume of $31.95 Million

-Nano (CURRENCY:NANO) traded down 1.8% against the U.S. dollar during the 1 day period ending at 7:00 AM E.T. on August 30th.
-During the last seven days, Nano has traded 4% higher against the U.S. dollar.
-One Nano coin can currently be bought for $6.48 or 0.00013286 BTC on popular exchanges.
-Nano has a market capitalization of $863.65 million and approximately $31.95 million worth of Nano was traded on exchanges in the last day.
+Nano (CURRENCY:NANO) traded down 1.8% against the dollar during the one day period ending at 23:00 PM E.T. on August 30th.
+One Nano coin can currently be bought for approximately $6.48 or 0.00013286 BTC on exchanges.
+Nano has a market cap of $863.65 million and approximately $31.95 million worth of Nano was traded on exchanges in the last 24 hours.
+In the last seven days, Nano has traded up 4% against the dollar.

 - Bitcoin (BTC) traded down 0.5% against the dollar and now trades at $48,782.46 or 1.00000000 BTC.